khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 ### sel_centrality_allcells.csv

 * Contains: Centrality measurements for each cell, as well as cell selectivity
-* Produced by: graph_structure_analyzer.m (but only if doSelectivity flag is set to TRUE).
+* Produced by: graph_structure_analyzer.m ; only if doSelectivity flag is set to TRUE.
 * Used by: caimg_centrality_analysis.r

 Columns: